masud1901/akmol-masud-ayon/_pages/about.md

   - /about.html
 ---

+## About Me

-I'm a machine learning researcher pursuing my M.Sc. at the [Institute of Information Technology, Jahangirnagar University](https://iitju.edu.bd/), focused on **trustworthy AI** and **federated learning systems**.
-My work investigates privacy-preserving distributed learning, communication efficiency, and robustness in heterogeneous environments.
+I'm a machine learning researcher and M.Sc. candidate at the [Institute of Information Technology, Jahangirnagar University](https://iitju.edu.bd/).
+My work sits at the intersection of **computational social science**, **social sensing**, and **robust machine learning**.
+I work on and help maintain systems like [VoteBD](https://votebd.nimbusrb.com/) and [Melange](https://melange.nimbusrb.com/) to study how information, incentives, and algorithms shape collective behavior in the real world.

 ## Research Focus

-Currently, I work with [Dr. M. Hasan, PhD](https://sph.vcu.edu/about/portfolio/details/hasanm10/) (VCU) on federated learning systems, exploring adaptive client scheduling for extreme heterogeneous clients.
-I'm interested in formulating extreme client heterogeneity as multi-armed bandit problems, applying reinforcement learning frameworks to optimize communication-efficient training.

-My research has evolved from biomedical AI to building trustworthy distributed systems.
-I started working with [Dr. Mohammad Abu Yousuf](https://scholar.google.com/citations?user=r2wOKBEAAAAJ&hl=en) on medical image analysis.
-Dealing with high-stakes healthcare data—with so much scarcity and heavy dependence on data augmentation got me thinking about how to build robust AI systems and new ways of handling non-iid datasets.
-Collaborating with [Md.
-Abrar Jahin](https://scholar.google.com/citations?user=VKKO-zAAAAAJ) on different ML problems helped me realize what I really care about: privacy-preserving and robust learning.
-That's what led me to federated learning.

-I also co-founded Nimbus Research Bureau (NRB), where I lead data science projects in areas like behavioral finance and sociology.
-We build end-to-end pipelines for survey analysis, stock market patterns, and messy real-world data.
-Running this company has definitely shaped how I approach research.
-I want to solve real problems around data privacy, heterogeneity, and deployment challenges, not just hit benchmarks on clean datasets.
+### Social Sensing & Information Dynamics

+I design systems that turn messy, high-velocity social data into structured signals about public mood, narrative shifts, and coordinated campaigns.
+Through platforms like **Melange**, I experiment with **neuro-symbolic pipelines** that combine LLMs, temporal modeling, and graph structure to detect early warning signals across heterogeneous information streams.

+On the electoral side, **VoteBD** is a nationwide, anonymous election forecasting platform that uses **privacy-preserving device fingerprinting** to approximate "one person, one vote" without collecting personal data.
+It serves as a ground-truth bridge between online diffusion patterns and offline political behavior.

+### Distributed & Robust Learning for Social Systems

+I previously worked with [Dr. M. Hasan, PhD](https://sph.vcu.edu/about/portfolio/details/hasanm10/) (VCU) on **federated learning** and **trustworthy AI**, focusing on extreme client heterogeneity and communication-efficient optimization.
+I explore **multi-armed bandit** and **reinforcement learning** formulations for client selection and scheduling—ideas I now adapt to social platforms, where each "client" can be a noisy, biased slice of a population or network.

+My earlier work in biomedical AI with [Dr. Mohammad Abu Yousuf](https://scholar.google.com/citations?user=r2wOKBEAAAAJ&hl=en) taught me to care about data scarcity, robustness, and real-world failure modes.
+That experience now informs how I think about safety and bias in social computing systems.

+### Graph, Geometric & Quantum Deep Learning

+Methodologically, I draw on **graph representation learning** and **geometric / quantum deep learning**.
+My publications include work on **Lorentz-equivariant quantum graph neural networks** and **hybrid classical–quantum models** for high-stakes decision-making.
+These tools help me reason about non-Euclidean structure in both physical systems and social interaction graphs.

+## Engineering & Leadership

+I co-founded **Nimbus Research Bureau (NRB)**, where I lead R&D on production-grade social sensing and analytics platforms:

+- **VoteBD**: An anonymous, crowd-sourced election forecasting platform for Bangladesh that emphasizes **open methodology**, **radical transparency**, and **privacy by design**.
+- **Melange**: An invite-only intelligence system that provides early-warning social signals for organizations by aggregating multi-platform data into interpretable indicators.

+Building and operating these systems has strongly shaped my research philosophy: credible theories about information dynamics and human–AI alignment must be tested in the wild, not just on static benchmarks.

 ## What I'm Looking For

-I'm seeking PhD opportunities where I can advance research at the intersection of machine learning, distributed systems, and trustworthy AI.
-I'm particularly drawn to programs that value interdisciplinary approaches and bridge theoretical innovation with real-world impact, whether that's in privacy-preserving systems, robust learning algorithms, or AI applications to complex data domains.

-**Core Research Interests:**
-- Trustworthy AI
-- Federated learning
+I'm seeking **PhD opportunities in Information Science / iSchools** where I can study the link between **network topology**, **algorithmic curation**, and **collective behavior** in the context of platforms, elections, and large-scale social systems.
+I'm also open to **Computer Science PhD programs** that work on machine learning for networks, social data, and trustworthy AI.

+## Core Research Interests

+- Computational social science and information diffusion
-- Social computing and computational social science applications
+- Social sensing, dashboards, and platform analytics
+- Graph representation learning and geometric deep learning
-- Machine learning for complex systems (financial, social, behavioral data)
+- Federated and robust learning for heterogeneous, real-world data
-- Communication-efficient distributed optimization
-- Reinforcement learning
+- Human–AI alignment in recommender and ranking systems

 ## Contact